What is Node JS Used for in 2024 – Complete Guide

 Proxy

-As a proxy, Node.js is a flexible solution for acting as an intermediary between services with different response times or for assisting data collection from different sources.
+As a proxy, Node.js is a flexible solution that acts as an intermediary between services with different response times or assists data collection from different sources.

 Brokerage/Stock Trader’s Dashboard